gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 Resistance arises from backscattering.

 In a quantum Hall state,
-the edge modes are chiral —
+the edge modes are chiral:
 they can only propagate forward.
 There is no backward-moving mode to scatter into.

+Backscattering is impossible,
-Backscattering is impossible — not because the impurities are weak, but because of topology.
+not because the impurities are weak but because of topology.

-The edge conduction is perfect — resistance exactly zero — regardless of impurities.
+The edge conduction is perfect, resistance exactly zero, regardless of impurities.

 This is the physical basis of